 - Mention their specific gift amount.
 You can reference their most recent gift and acknowledge their history of giving if they’re a repeat donor.
 You might even inform them of the cumulative total of their gifts and the impact you’ve made with all those funds.

 - Reference the other ways they’ve been involved.
-For example, if your donor has not only made a gift but also volunteered, take the opportunity to thank them for all of the work they’ve done on behalf of your nonprofit.
+For example, if your donor has not only made a gift but also volunteered, take the opportunity to send a two-in-one thank-you letter for all of the work they’ve done on behalf of your nonprofit.
 This will make them feel recognized for their efforts.

 - Bring up matching gifts.
 Show donors that you’re making an effort to get to know them by mentioning if their employers have a matching gift program.
 This will allow them to create an even greater impact without extra cost to them.